-An epic adaptation of Puccini's Madame Butterfly explores love and loss in the Vietnam conflict.
+An epic adaptation of Puccini's Madame Butterfly explores love and loss during the Vietnam conflict.

 A tragedy of passion and beauty, Miss Saigon is one of the most stunning theatrical spectacles of all time.
-Nominated for an incredible number of Olivier, Tony, and Drama Desk Awards, Miss Saigon is the second, massively successful offering from the creators of Les Misérables: Claude-Michel Schonberg & Alain Boublil, and has now been adapted for high school performers in Miss Saigon School Edition.
+Nominated for an incredible number of Olivier, Tony and Drama Desk Awards, Miss Saigon is the second massively successful offering from the creators of Les Misérables: Claude-Michel Schonberg and Alain Boublil, and has now been adapted for high school performers in Miss Saigon School Edition.

 In the turmoil of the Vietnam War, Chris, an American soldier, and Kim, a Vietnamese girl, fall in love and marry but are distressingly separated when Saigon falls.
 As years pass, Chris, unable to contact Kim, remarries and attempts to move on with his life.
-Kim, however, gives birth to Chris's son and waits faithfully for Chris's return.
-When circumstances bring Chris back to Vietnam he learns the truth, but before he is able to speak with Kim, she takes her own life ensuring their son will be taken back to America with his father.
+Kim, however, gives birth to Chris' son and waits faithfully for Chris' return.
+When circumstances bring Chris back to Vietnam, he learns the truth, but before he is able to speak with Kim, she takes her own life to ensurie that their son will be taken back to America with his father.

 Miss Saigon School Edition is an epic, daring musical that is universal in its emotional power.
 The sung-through, pop-inflected score gives a multi-ethnic cast of strong singers ample opportunities to shine.
 Meanwhile, its fluid cinematic structure gives directors and designers a field day for creativity.
 Music Theatre International worked closely with Miss Saigon's creators to ensure this lightly edited adaptation – Miss Saigon School Edition – stays true to intent of the original piece while becoming appropriate for high school performers.